This morning I received a package in the post which included a couple of Blitzwolf Smart sockets including the BW-SHP6 (2350w).

-You may then recall that I’d been made aware that there was a “pro” version of one of that model of smart socket – same name (exactly) but higher capacity and power monitoring – slightly different number on the case.
+You may then recall that I’d been made aware that there was a “pro” version of the SHP6 model of smart socket – same name (exactly) but higher capacity and power monitoring – slightly different number on the case.

 As most of you know I tend not to use cloud operation for essential features so despite the perfect operation you see above, I have already now converted these (using Tuya-convert) to run the Tasmota firmware – and I made use of the templates for these sockets at the Blakadder site.
 But that’s just me.
-The sockets run just fine out of the box with Alexa, power monitoring, scheduling snf more – in the case of the BW-SHP5 including separately controlled dual USB output..
+The sockets run just fine out of the box with Alexa, power monitoring, scheduling and more – in the case of the BW-SHP5 including separately controlled dual USB output..

 And thinking about it I have an immediate use for this BW-SHP-5 – I have an old timer in our main medroom in Spain and we have a loud and fairly powerful fan which circulates air through a pipe.
 It needs no special IOT control as it just runs twice a day – but the existing timer while being LCD, doe not handle summer/winter – and also the large timer takes up valuable space in a solitary power socket near the bed.

 I’ve just set the timezone on the SHP5 aned set a pulsetime of 30 minutes – so the simplest of rules will allow the SHP5 to control the fan – and simultaneously allow my phone and tsblet a good overnight charge with automatic cut off using the built-in twin switched USB outputs.

 pulsetime1 1900 rule1 on time#minute=660 do power1 1 endon on time#minute=1808 do power1 1 endon rule1 on

 pulsetime2 14500 rule2 on time#minute=660 do power2 1 endon rule2 on